function-store/TD_NDI_NamedRouter/USER_GUIDE.md

 ## How to Access the System

 ### Automatic Startup
-- The NDI Named Switcher runs automatically on the **main media server** when the system starts up
+- The NDI Named Router runs automatically on the **main media server** when the system starts up
 - No manual intervention required - it's always running and monitoring for new sources

 ### Web Interface Access